Welcome to Peninsula Heart Centre!

 You can ask you local doctor to refer you directly to our practice for tests such as treadmill stress test, echocardiogram, Holter (24-hour ECG) monitor, BP monitor, or multislice cardiac CT scan.
 Most of these tests are bulk-billed, including stress test, echocardiogram, and Holter monitor.
 A BP monitor test attracts a small fee.
 Most tests can be performed within a few days of ordering.
 Results are promptly sent to your doctor, often electronically within a day or two of your test.
 Unlike other health check clinics, your out-of-pocket costs are minimal.

 Direct admission to Peninsula Private Hospital Coronary Care Unit:

-If you have private health insurance, call 03 9788 3490 or 9788 3491 to arrange direct admission to Peninsula Private Hospital Coronary Care Unit (PPH CCU) if you have chest pains, shortness of breath, palpitations or other potential cardiac problems during office hours.
+If you have private health insurance, call 03 9788 3755 to arrange direct admission to Peninsula Private Hospital Coronary Care Unit (PPH CCU) if you have chest pains, shortness of breath, palpitations or other potential cardiac problems during office hours.
 Nominate a cardiologist of your choice to look after you.
 You can even nominate Dr. Szto to look after you even if you have not seen him before.
 It is that easy.
 Admission is contingent on the availability of a bed and a resident medical officer.
 Typically the nurse in charge will inform you if admission is feasible, and you are asked to contact the ambulance for transport, or be driven into hospital.
 It is easier if you had seen your own GP beforehand, who can arrange direct admission to PPH CCU.
 After hours, you may be directed to the newly opened Emergency Department – where you may incur extra costs associated with the evaluation in ED.
 You may nominate your preferred cardiologist to look after you at any time, preferably when you are initially reviewed at the facility.